Scientific programme

 • Beate Paulus (Freie Universität Berlin, Germany)

-Computational Insight into Electrochemical Fluorination on a Nickel anode
+Computational Insight into Electrochemical Fluorination on a Nickel Anode

 • Piotr Piecuch (Michigan State University, East Lansing, USA)